sonofthort/Ascension-Game-Master-Glossary/README.md

 - __Name__
   - The name of a card.
 Indicated on the top of a card.
 Some cards interact with other cards with specific names.
 - __Night__
   - A global game state which can affect Dark cards.
-If there are more Dark cards in the center row than there are Light cards, then it is Night time.
+If there are more Dark cards in the center row than there are Light cards, then it is Night.
 - __Night (keyword)__
-  - Gain the Night effect if it is currently Night time.
+  - Gain the Night effect if it is currently Night.
 - __Ongoing (keyword)__
   - After a card with Ongoing is acquired or defeated, it remains in front of you and its effect is permanent unless banished.
 - __Phantasm (keyword)__
   - Heroes with Phantasm can be played during your turn directly from the center row if you pay the Phantasm cost.
 When you do, you gain the effect of the card as though it was played from your hand and then banish it to the Void.
 - __Power (resource)__
-  - (Depicted by a red circular icon containing a sword) Power is one of the two main resources in the world of Ascension.
+  - (_Depicted by a red circular icon containing a sword_) Power is one of the two main resources in the world of Ascension.
 Power is used to defeat Monsters and earn rewards.
 - __Raid (keyword)__
   - When you Raid, take control of a Treasure another player controls.
 Unless otherwise stated, Raid effects can only be used to take Treasure when your Ship Dial is on the same space as the opposing player.
 - __Rally (keyword)__
   - Rally is an effect that only occurs when a card in the center row is replaced.
 When an effect tells you to Rally, it will indicate a characteristic, such as faction, that allows you to acquire or defeat the next card that enters the center row if it has the indicated characteristic.
 - __Rarity__
-  - (Depicted by a set of white circles on the bottom left hand corner of a card) Indicates how many copies of a card are present in the center deck.
+  - (_Depicted by a set of white circles on the bottom left hand corner of a card_) Indicates how many copies of a card are present in the center deck.
 The number of white circles indicates the count.
 - __Realms Unraveled (expansion)__
   - A game expansion.
 - __Recur (keyword)__